General Season Any-Bull Elk Tags : 15,000 quota

 Utah allows archers to use electronic rangefinding devices attached to their bows to hunt big game.
 Archery equipment may be used during any big game hunt, except a muzzleloader hunt, provided that the minimum bow pull is 30 pounds at the draw or the peak, and broadheads must have two or more sharp edges that cannot pass through a 7/8" ring.
 Expandable broadheads are legal.
 Draw lock devices and crossbows are not legal.

-Utah will allow any power scope to be used on a muzzleloader.
+Utah will no longer allow a magnified scope on muzzleloader hunts (general or limited-entry).
+1x scopes, red dots, open or peep sights are allowed.
 Muzzleloaders may be used during any big game hunt, except during archery season.
 In-line muzzleloaders are legal as well as the use of sabots.
 Nothing less than 40 caliber muzzleloaders may be used for big game animals.
 Check the regulations for other restrictions, such as bullet weights.

-HAMS stands for Handgun, Archery, Muzzleloader, and Shotgun hunts.
+HAMSS stands for Handgun, Archery, Muzzleloader, Shotgun, Straight-Walled Rifle hunts.
 Handguns must not have a barrel over 15” in length, be under 24” in overall length, and may not have any fixed, detachable, or collapsible buttstock.
 Muzzleloaders can use centerfire primers and loose or pelletized black powder or black powder substitute.
 None of this equipment can be equipped with a scope of any kind.

 Utah has an extensive conservation permit program.
 Last year, over 300 conservation permits for a variety of species and hunts were auctioned off to the highest bidder by various conservation organizations.
 They also have a Statewide Conservation Permit, aka "Governor's tag," for each of Utah's game species.
 Conservation permits are available to residents and non-residents.
 It's anticipated that a similar amount will be available this year.
 For details on which organizations will have what permits and where they will be auctioned, visit our website at www.huntinfool.com/resources/statewide-permits.

-Utah will have Expo Permits that they will raffle off in 2023 at the Western Hunting Expo in Salt Lake City.
+Utah will have Expo Permits that they will raffle off in 2024 at the Western Hunting Expo in Salt Lake City.
 There will be 200 permits that are available to apply for by going to https://huntexpo.com/, and each hunt application costs $5.
 In-person validation will be required this year.
-The Expo dates were February 2-5, 2023.
+The Expo dates are February 15-18, 2024.